PyPSA/pypsa-eur/doc/supply_demand.rst

 **Aviation**

 The `demand for aviation <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/scripts/prepare_sector_network.py#L2193>`_ includes international and domestic use.
-It is modeled as an oil demand since aviation consumes kerosene.
+It is modelled as an oil demand since aviation consumes kerosene.
 This can be produced synthetically or have fossil-origin (see :ref:`Oil-based products supply`).

 .. _Shipping: